We continue our journey looking at the 50 greatest inventions of all time.

 For as long as humans have roamed the earth, we have found beauty in music and rhythm.

 This led to countless devices being made so we could enjoy music on the go — and none of them has been quite as game-changing as the iPod.

-First invented back in 2001, this device paved the way for all future music devices.
+First invented back in 2001, the iPod could hold up to 1,000 songs and paved the way for all future music devices.